bluurryy/bump-scope/README.md

 [//]: # (START_OF_CRATE_DOCS)

-A fast bump allocator that supports allocation scopes.
+A fast bump allocator that supports allocation scopes / checkpoints.
 Aka an arena for values of arbitrary types.

 ## What is bump allocation?
 A bump allocator owns a big chunk of memory.
 It has a pointer that starts at one end of that chunk.